 What I’m looking for . . .

 I’m at the very beginning of building my list, so the short answer is - a lot!
 I’m looking for writing that is sparse but sharp, and poised but vibrant, like Rachel Cusk’s Transit, Raven Leilani’s Luster, Sally Rooney’s Normal People, and Dionne Brand’s Theory.
 I'm looking for stories that are weird, darkly funny, and distinctive, like Samantha Hunt’s The Seas (if there is a weekly appreciation club for this book, I will join it), Jen Beagin’s Vacuum in the Dark, or Jade Sharma’s Problems.
 Carmen Maria Machado’s In the Dream House and Lisa Taddeo’s Three Women both embody the qualities that are most important to me in non-fiction in that they are propulsive, urgent, and unconventional.
 I am especially in love when all of that is clear on the first page.
-Interests that lie outside of what I’ve described here but deeply enjoy are literary horror, speculative historical fiction, books about the economy geared towards millennials, and (of course) true crime.
+Interests that lie outside of what I’ve described here but deeply enjoy are literary horror and speculative historical fiction, but above all, I love a good feminist thriller.
 My particular interest is in stories that humanize BIPOC characters by centralizing their universal experiences around relationships and self-discovery - essentially, Issa Rae’s Insecure if it was a book.
 Reading is one of our best tools to build empathy, and I think these stories particularly have tremendous potential to do that.